-During the preparation of the regulatory capital ratios for the first quarter of 2024, an issue related to the regulatory treatment of the TLAC (Total Loss Absorbing Capacity) instruments held by the Company has been identified.
+During the preparation of the regulatory capital ratios for the first guarter of 2024, an issue related to the regulatory treatment of the TLAC (Total Loss Absorbing Capacity) instruments held by the Company has been identified.
 This situation has caused a significant decrease in capitalization ratios since the fourth quarter of 2020 and would have been corrected in that quarter if it had then discovered at that time.
 It should be noted that capital ratios have been below regulatory requirements since the second quarter of 2022.
 Considering the significant impact on the Company's regulatory capital ratios, OSFI has been immediately informed of the situation.
 The issue was remedied quickly through the sale of the securities in question.
 The identified issue and these disposals had no impact on the Company's financial position.
-As at the date hereof, the Company's capital ratios meet the minimum regulatory requirements.
+Since the second quarter of 2024, the Company's capital ratios have met the minimum regulatory requirements.